 General remarks:

-* Some of the reviewers were concerned with the general setting or specific aspects thereof.
-We stress that the considered setting is DIRECTLY motivated by a real-world problem and is extremely realistic in its general form (see below).
+1. General setting: the considered setting is motivated by a real-world problem and is extremely realistic in its general form.
 We believe that while being simple and succinct, our model is an accurate abstraction of that problem and is able to capture the essence (and hardness) of the learning vs communication tradeoff.

-As mentioned in the first paragraph, our problem is inspired by web-scale user experiences at relevant internet companies, that (at an abstract level) are optimized by MAB algorithms.
+Our problem is inspired by web-scale user experiences at relevant internet companies, that (at an abstract level) are optimized by MAB algorithms.
 Those are typically served from multiple machines distributed geographically across data centers, where within each center there might be dozens of machines utilized in a load-balanced manner.
 This implies NEAR UNIFORM traffic hitting each machine, and effectively gives rise to a SYNCHRONOUS process.
 Further, the best option served by machines at each center is indeed the same.
 It's true that across data centers, the rate of requests as well as the best arm may vary.
 However, within a center we believe our model is an accurate abstraction of reality.

-* Concerning the novelty of our approach, we note that our results (specifically the upper & lower bounds in the 1-round case) do not rely on the analysis of 1-player algorithms, and our main novelty is mostly orthogonal to previous work in the field.
-We do not see how our results can be considered as straightforward extensions of known algorithms.
+2.Novelty of our approach: we note that our results (specifically the upper & lower bounds in the 1-round case) do not rely on the analysis of 1-player algorithms, and our main novelty is mostly orthogonal to previous work in the field.
 Further, as we explain below (and as demonstrated by our lower bound), the considered problem is definitely non-trivial and requires a fair amount of sophistication.
 This was perhaps missing from our technical intro, and will be included there.

 Further replies: